Constructive Dismissal – Should I Resign?

 Lodging a letter of grievance and then resigning obviates the very purpose of the grievance procedure.
 It does not provide the employer an opportunity to put things right.
 You need to look at your situation from the Employment Tribunals prospective.
 The Judge will likely take a ‘dim view’ if you lodge a grievance letter and then just resign.
 The employer would draw inference against you, due to the fact you had failed to provide it an opportunity to remedy any [breach] it potentially may have made.

 Unless you earn mega bucks, you are better off NOT to resign.
 It is far better to exhaust the grievance procedure whilst remaining on as an employee.
-You can always resign later (keep in mind that the average award for “constructive dismissal” is only £7,974.00) which is hardly rich pickings, given the fact you will find yourself jobless.

 This accomplishes two things: